MaYuxiang/mayuxiang.github.io/_pages/about.md

   - /about.html
 ---

-I am an associate professor in the School of Computer and Information Engineering at the Henan University.
+I am an associate professor in the School of Computer and Information Engineering at Henan University.

 I love traveling, photography, reading, collecting stamps, collecting park tickets, running and swimming.